c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/identify-exposed-secrets-2b-v2.png "Optional title")

-3. When accessing AWS programmatically users can select to use an access key to verify their identity, and the identity of their applications.
+3. When accessing AWS programmatically, users can select to use an access key to verify their identity, and the identity of their applications.
 An access key consists of an access key ID and a secret access key.
 Anyone with an access key has the same level of access to AWS resources.
+These exposed AWS access credentials could let an unauthorized attacker access the Exampli Corp AWS account.

 **We recommend you protect access keys and keep them private.
 Specifically, do not store hard coded keys and secrets in infrastructure such as code, or other version-controlled configuration settings.**

-**According to the [2022 Verizon Data Breach Report](https://www.verizon.com/business/resources/T14f/reports/dbir/2022-data-breach-investigations-report-dbir.pdf), stolen access credentials are used in 80% of successful data breaches.**
+#### Building IaC Context Through Supply Chain Investigation

-Fortunately, Prisma Cloud makes it easy for anyone to quickly determine how the exposed secret can harm your organization and what steps must be taken.
-These exposed AWS access credentials could let an unauthorized attacker access the Exampli Corp AWS account.
+The supply chain capability within Code Security is a code-centric view of your infrastructure and application security that visualizes a supply chain graph, starting with the IaC templates, through the services.
+The supply chain graph is a real-time auto-discovery of potentially misconfigured infrastructure and application files, sorted into a neat data model that you can use to prioritize and search.

-#### Investigating the Supply Chain
+You can view all the files within the Exampli repository sorted based on the number of misconfigurations and vulnerabilities on the supply chain graph.
+The graph identifies infrastructure, image, open-source, and secrets and combines that data to identify risk chains.

 1. Use the navigation pane on the left hand and click the **blue arrow** on the lower left side of the UI to open up the navigation pane and move between the different modules within Prisma Cloud.